Hello, I’m Juliana

 In 2021, my senses fell silent.
 I lost my ability to smell and taste for two years.

 During that time, my body began to break down in invisible ways.
-I felt disconnected — out of rhythm with myself and the world.
-As if life had paused, asking me to listen more deeply.
+I felt out of rhythm with myself and the world.
+That silence asked me to listen more deeply.

-That silence revealed an old truth: I’ve had a complex relationship with my senses since childhood.
-As a supertaster and highly sensitive person, I’ve long experienced the world through intense smells, textures, sounds and flavours — often overwhelming, often misunderstood.
-But that same sensitivity became my gift: a way of noticing the subtle, feeling emotion vividly and finding beauty in small.
+It also revealed an old truth: I’ve always had a complex relationship with my senses.
+As a supertaster and highly sensitive person, I experience the world through intense smells, textures, sounds and flavours — often overwhelming but illuminating.
+This sensitivity became my gift: a way of noticing the subtle, feeling emotion vividly and finding beauty in the small.

-That same year, I left the corporate world — where I’d spent over a decade designing digital experiences across startups, global brands and purpose-driven organisations — and began a new chapter.
+That same year, I left the corporate world — after more than a decade designing experiences and shaping strategy across startups, global brands and purpose-driven organisations — to begin anew.

-In search of healing, I returned to my body and other senses — finding refuge in clay, a material once unfamiliar; yoga, a practice I had resisted; and Traditional Chinese Medicine, a lineage quietly suppressed under the pressure to fit in.
+In search of healing, I returned to my body and other senses: finding refuge in clay, a material once unfamiliar; in yoga, a practice I had resisted; and Traditional Chinese Medicine, a lineage quietly suppressed under the pressure to fit in.

-In 2022, I went back to school to study design in an art school, reclaiming a more intuitive, tactile and embodied way of creating.
-These practices brought me back to presence, flow and the joy of working with my hands.
+In 2022, I began my MA Design at Central Saint Martins, University of the Arts London — reclaiming an intuitive, tactile and embodied way of creating.
+Working with my hands brought me back to presence, energetic flow and the quiet joy of making.
 Slowly, I began to reweave my body, mind and spirit.

-Recently, I completed my 200 hour Yoga Teacher Training in San Francisco.
-Since then, I’ve been sharing meditation, restorative movement and micro-retreats.
+In 2025, I completed my 200 hour Yoga Teacher Training in San Francisco.
+Since then, I’ve been sharing practices in meditation, restorative movement and micro-retreats that invite stillness, softness and inner dialogue.

-Today, I bring together objects, food and yoga, rooted in the belief that nourishment lies not only in what we consume, but in how we move, feel, create and connect.
-At its heart, my practice is preventative — cultivating resilience and joy so wellbeing, longevity and happiness infuse daily life.
+Guided by the belief that nourishment lies not only in what we consume, but in how we feel, move, create and connect, my practice cultivates habits and mindsets that support wellbeing and vitality through every season of life.

-What began as healing has become a way of living: a ritual of awareness, self-care and creative expression.
-My practice blends stillness and motion, intuition and form — a space for sensory restoration, slow transformation and storytelling.
+What began as healing has become a way of living: a ritual of awareness, self-care and creative expression — blending stillness and motion, intuition and form for sensory restoration, slow transformation and storytelling.

 Inspired by ancestral wisdom, movement and a lifelong reverence for food as medicine, my work invites a return to balance.
-It soothes the senses and attunes us to the rhythms of nature and to what lives Within.
+It soothes the senses and attunes us to the rhythms of nature and to what lives Within — a cyclical practice of disconnecting from the noise, softening inward to rest, then opening outward once more with clarity and joy.

-I believe nature lives within and all around us — a mirror of our bond with Mother Earth.
+I believe nature lives within and all around us — a mirror of our connection with Mother Earth.
 Clay and natural materials, like the body, remember.
 They respond.
 They hold.

 This ethos lives in works like Why not? — a playful provocation to release hesitation, question the expected and stay open to what unfolds.

 Thank you for being here.
-If something resonates, let’s connect and create something meaningful - shaped by your story and made just for you.
+If something resonates, let’s connect and create something meaningful — shaped by your story and made with care.

 Path to practice